 A classy, eye catching option, Joovy’s Scooter X2 is available in a huge range of color styles, all of which look impressively high end.

-When it comes to using it, it's just as good as it looks.
-There's a lot of storage for you and your kids, with underneath storage, multiple rear pockets and top mounted cup holders.
-It's easy to get around, as well, with good quality wheels and a great braking system that's easy to use.
+When it comes to using it, it’s just as good as it looks.
+There’s a lot of storage for you and your kids, with underneath storage, multiple rear pockets and top mounted cup holders.
+It gets around well with good quality wheels and a great braking system.

 The seats are really comfortable, and set quite far back, under an absolutely enormous canopy that can pretty much cover anyone inside completely!
 So no matter the weather, whether it’s pouring down with rain or hot sun, your babies will be snug and safe inside.

 It’s pretty compact, too.
 Even though it’s a side by side stroller, it still fits through normal sized doors!
 I just wish that it was a little easier to fold down.
 The mechanism that unlocks it is hard to reach, and once you’ve got it folded it doesn’t stand very well.

 Despite this though, you've got a really pretty, easy to handle stroller that's perfect if you're looking for a side by side model.